Prasad179/L_T_EduTech_Hackathon_at_SHAASTRA_IITM/README.md

 Code for selection of pretrained model is in the PS_3_1.ipynb file.
 I have ran this code on Google Colab.
 To access data, we have to upload kaggle.json file in the content folder in Colab.

 Code for optimum training dataset is in PS_3_2.ipynb file.
+In this code, the graph of Kappa score vs training data has mistake in X axis scale.
+It should be from 0.1 to 0.8.
 I have ran this code on Kaggle.
 I have directly added data from kaggle, we can add data in the notebook.

+In the PS_3_2_modified.ipynb, I have corrected small mistake in graph and re-ran again.
+This is giving some interesting results.

+Kappa score for 60% training data = 0.9383

+Kappa score for 70% training data = 0.9341

+Kappa score for 80% training data = 0.9344

+As we can see from above results, Kappa score corresponding to 60% is slightly higher, but from previous run and this modified code, one can conclude that 70% training data is optimum for model and accuracy can be increased by increasing epochs.